 A local high school has experienced a series of ugly social media incidents involving students at the school, and the principal asks your police department for some assistance in handling the situation.
 You’d volunteered for extra training in the challenges that social media use presents in high schools, and you agreed to visit the local high school.

 Your involvement at the high school included multiple visits over the course of several weeks.
-The students split into small groups for focused discussions regarding their use of social media.
+The students split into small groups for focused discussions regarding their use of social media and how using something similar to UseViral may help them overcome their concerns regarding their status on social media platforms.
 You even held additional training sessions to inform teachers and school staff about social media and legal issues.
 Most importantly, your effort showed each student at the school that they didn’t need to tolerate online bullying and the other negative aspects of social media interaction.

 Example Number Four: Host Community Safety Fairs